Marcogarcia31/Health_app/README.md

 ### Defining the project

-This dataset contains information about food products.
+This dataset contains information about **food products**.

 * It contains:
     - labels
-    - features : nutrients...
+    - features : **nutrients**...

-* The main goal of the project is to evaluate the feasibility of an application that would inform the consumer about the nutritional quality of a product
+* The main goal of the project is to evaluate the **feasibility of an application** that would inform the consumer about the **nutritional** quality of a product

-* This implies to train an underlying ML model that would predict nutriscore labels.
+* This implies to train an underlying ML model that would predict ***nutriscore*** labels.
 The task here is a multilabel classification supervised task.

 We will now clean the data as a first step